Omni-RRM: Advancing Omni Reward Modeling via Automatic Rubric-Grounded Preference Synthesis: Method

 \subsection{Omni-Preference: A Rubric-Grounded Dataset for Omni-Modal Reward Modeling}

-A rubric-grounded reward model requires a large-scale dataset of preference pairs annotated with explicit, criterion-level justifications.
-To create this without costly human annotation, we introduce \textbf{Omni-Preference}, a high-quality corpus built via a fully automated two-stage procedure.
-A full breakdown is provided in Table~\ref{tab:data-statistics-detailed}.
+We construct Omni-Preference, a fully automated dataset synthesized via our rubric-grounded preference synthesis pipeline.
+It is designed to provide high-fidelity reward signals across image, video, and audio.
+Unlike traditional preference sets, each sample in Omni-Preference is anchored by a multidimensional record $(x, y_A, y_B)$, annotated with teacher-reconciled preferences and structured rationales (Table~\ref{tab:data-statistics-detailed}).

-\paragraph{Stage 1: Automated Candidate Pair Generation.} We first generate candidate response pairs using a capability-gap setup.
-Concretely, we prompt a strong generator ($M_S$) and a weak generator ($M_W$) with the same input query $(I, Q)$ from public benchmarks such as RLAIF-V~\citep{yu2025rlaif}, ActivityNet~\citep{caba2015activitynet}, and Clotho-AQA~\citep{lipping2022clotho}, and obtain two candidate responses:
+\textbf{Stage 1: Diverse Candidate Pair Generation.} To populate the reward model's training distribution, we generate candidate pairs via a capability-gap strategy.
+For each context $x$ sampled from omni-modal datasets, we sample responses from a strong generator $M_S$ and a weak generator $M_W$:

-Importantly, Stage 1 is used solely to propose diverse candidate pairs and does not assign any preference labels, nor does it assume that the strong generator is always better; sample-level reversals can occur when the capability gap is modest.
-All final preferences are produced exclusively in Stage 2 by independent teacher models.

-\paragraph{Stage 2: Rubric Annotation, Reconciliation, and Filtering.} In Stage 2, we annotate each Stage-1 pair with rubric-grounded judgments using two heterogeneous multimodal teachers (GPT-4o-mini and Doubao-1.5-Pro).
-Each teacher produces (i) scalar rubric scores for both candidates, (ii) a discrete preference, and (iii) a structured rationale that decomposes the justification into five shared criteria (fluency, relevance, accuracy, reasoning, and safety), expressed as dimension-wise texts under a fixed JSON schema (see Appendix~\ref{app:teacher_filtering} for the full prompt and specification).
-While the criteria are shared across modalities, teachers are instructed to ground each dimension in modality-appropriate evidence (e.g., visual grounding for images/videos, temporal consistency for videos, and content fidelity for audio).

-To ensure high-confidence supervision, we reconcile the two teacher outputs and filter low-reliability samples.
-When teachers fully agree, we retain the pair and average scores; when they agree on the preference but exhibit only a minor score gap, we retain the pair, average scores, and merge rationales dimension-wise to avoid dominance by any single teacher’s style; when teachers conflict on the preference or show large score discrepancies, we discard the pair by default and only audit a small random subset for quality assurance (audited samples are not used for training).
-After reconciliation, we apply strict rule-based checks (e.g., duplicate responses, score–verdict inconsistency, malformed rationale, or uninformative low-quality pairs) and remove any sample violating these constraints.
-This pipeline yields a high-confidence dataset of approximately 41K preference examples.